unbit/uwsgi-docs/tutorials/CachingCookbook.rst

 The uWSGI Caching Cookbook
 ==========================

-This is a cookbook of various caching techniques using :doc:`InternalRouting` and :doc:`Caching`
+This is a cookbook of various caching techniques using :doc:`InternalRouting`, :doc:`Caching` and :doc:`Transformations`

 The examples assume a modular uWSGI build.
 You can ignore the 'plugins' option, if you are using a monolithic build.